 Renting in North Cyprus is straightforward; 2 deposits and one month’s rent are usually asked for upfront, plus a reference from a previous landlord or employer.

-Rent can be paid into the UK or local bank.
+Rent can be paid into the UK or a local bank.

 How much will it cost me to rent a property in North Cyprus?

-Rental prices range from around £300 for a 2-bed apartment to £500+ for a 3-bed villa with a pool.
+Rental prices range from around £400 for a two-bedroom apartment to £700+ for a three-bedroom villa with a pool.